ISO 27001:2022 Annex A 5.5 Contact with Authorities for SMEs

 3. The People Who Keep the Lights On (Utilities & Vendors)

 This is often overlooked.
-If your fiber line is cut, who is your contact at the ISP?
+If your fibre line is cut, who is your contact at the ISP?
 If the power goes out, who is the utility provider?
 Annex A 5.5 encourages you to have these operational contacts ready so you can recover quickly.

 Step 1: Build Your “Red Book”